opulo-inc/docs/content/en/openpnp/calibration/homing-fiducial/index.md

 17. Scroll down if necessary to the `Properties` list of adjustments for the camera image.
   {{< container-image path="images/Top-camera-properties.png" alt="Top camera properties" >}}

-18. In most cases you can simply check the `Auto` checkbox for `Exposure`, then uncheck it to save the automatically set value.
-Note that this may not work in all situations, so you may need to manually adjust the image settings to get a clear image, where the Homing Fiducial is clearly distinguished against the background o the datum board.
+18. The goal here is to make the center fiducial look bright and sharp, and have the surrounding soldermask look dark.
+In most cases you can simply check the `Auto` checkbox for `Exposure`, then uncheck it to save the automatically set value, and this does a good job of making the image look how you want.
+Note that this may not work in all situations, so you may need to manually adjust the image settings to get a clear image, where the Homing Fiducial is clearly distinguished against the background of the datum board.
   {{< container-image path="images/Auto-exposure-on.png" alt="Top camera properly exposed with the auto-exposure turned on" >}}

 {{% alert color="danger" title="For Mac Users" %}}